-NOTE: For improved refrigerant management, equip the evaporator coil with a field-supplied thermal expansion valve (TXV) and the liquid line with a field-supplied liquid line solenoid if not already supplied with the air handler.
+NOTE: For improved refrigerant management, equip the evaporator coil with a field-supplied thermal expansion valve (TXV) and the liquid line with a field-supplied liquid line solenoid.
 Ensure the solenoid is installed as close as possible to the evaporator coil to prevent refrigeration migration in the compressor "OFF" cycle.